Trinity Church on the Green: History

-Officially known as Trinity Episcopal Church on the Green, New Haven, Connecticut, the parish was organized in 1723 by the Rev. Dr. Samuel Johnson, a recent Anglican convert and a missionary priest of the Society for the Propagation of the Gospel in Foreign Parts - an organization now known as the United Society.
-It remained a parish staffed by missionary "priests in charge" until the Revolutionary War cut off funding from England: the parish became a self-funded church with a Rector around 1780.
+Officially known as "Trinity Episcopal Church on the Green, New Haven, Connecticut", the parish was organized in November of 1723 by the Rev. Dr. Samuel Johnson, a recent Anglican convert and a missionary priest of the Society for the Propagation of the Gospel in Foreign Parts - an organization now known as the United Society - immediately on his return from his ordination voyage to England.
+In January the next year he began baptizing parishioners in the parish.
+The parish was supplied by Johnson and a succession of missionary "priests in charge" until the Revolutionary War cut off funding from England and the parish became a self-funded church with a Rector around 1780.

 Connecticut had been an established Congregationalist church colony since its founding in 1638, with only a single Anglican parish (and no church) in the village of Stratford, Connecticut, that had been only recently founded in 1707.
 Johnson on assuming his mission there in 1723 planned on using New Haven as a base to convert Yale students to the Episcopacy so they in turn could take orders and fill the newly founded parishes of his missionary territory in Connecticut.
-He was amazingly successful: Trinity Church would be the last of 25 churches he personally founded and saw built before he moved to New York City to found Columbia University: his disciples would found 18 more churches in Connecticut by 1772.
+He was amazingly successful: Trinity Church would be the last of 25 churches he personally founded and saw built before he moved to New York City to found Columbia University: his disciples would build18 more churches in Connecticut by 1772.
 Johnson traveled to New Haven frequently between 1723 and 1752.
 During this time, services were conducted in private homes.
 Henry Caner, an English emigrant and the architect of the first 1718 Yale Hall, and his son Henry Caner Jr., were among the first members of Johnson's New Haven Anglican house church.
 Henry Caner Jr. later went on to study with Johnson, take orders, and lead Anglican churches in Fairfield, Connecticut, and King's Chapel, Boston.

-The first recorded Anglican service held in New Haven was in late 1727 or early 1728 when Johnson preached there.
-Ten New Haven men came up after the service and subscribed £100 towards building a Church.
-Johnson appointed two wardens around 1749, and collected money and timber to build a physical church for the parish.
-A hard-won deed to build a church in New Haven after much local opposition by New Haven Puritans was granted in 1752, and a wooden church was constructed in 1752-1753.
-Obtaining the deed, which took the parish nearly 30 years to obtain, was of such import and searing memory, that the date of the founding of the church for many years was dated from the day they formally obtained it as documented in city records.
-The second building, formed of trap rock, was built in 1814-1816 and still houses the parish today.